 Students who have been continuously absent for two or more terms must file a petition for readmission by completing an Application for Readmission Form and submitting to the Education or Psychology academic advisor.
 If readmitted, students are required to comply with current program requirements.

-Students who have been absent for more than two calendar years are required to file a new application with the GSEP Admissions Office, pay the regular application fee, and be considered for admission based upon current admission requirements.
+Students who have been absent for six terms or more are required to file a new application with the GSEP Admissions Office, pay the regular application fee, and be considered for admission based upon current admission requirements.
 The readmission applicants will be notified promptly after a decision has been made.

 Auditing a Course

 Students may audit certain classes with the consent of the instructor, providing space is available.
 An audited class appears on the student's academic record but no grade is assigned.
 Degree requirements cannot be met through auditing.
 Students are not permitted to challenge any course for credit if they have previously audited the course.
 Students who are not enrolled for other courses will be assessed a fee of $100 per audited course.
 In some instances, courses may not be audited due to class size or to prevent disruption to the cohesiveness within a group of students.
 Students who wish to audit a course must complete the Petition to Audit a Course and submit to the the Education or Psychology academic advisor.